stevenxchung/OMSCS-Notes/CS 7638 - AI4R/Lesson 02 - Kalman Filters.md

 2. **Hidden**: states we _cannot_ directly observe (e.g., the velocity in the classroom example)

 Because observable states can interact with hidden states, we can gather information about the hidden states.

+## Kalman Filter Design

+To design a Kalman Filter first determine:

+1. The state via state functions (matrix denoted by $F$)
+2. The covariance via measurement functions (matrix denoted by $H$)

+Then, use the equations found on the [Kalman Filter Wikipedia](https://en.wikipedia.org/wiki/Kalman_filter) for the _update_ and _prediction_ step.